 Chose the Right Type of Markers

-An oil-based will also leave a shiny finish.
+These markers will also leave a shiny finish.
 Want them, haters, to be bamboozled with all the shininess of your life?
 Use oil-based markers.
 Also, they tend to stick better and stay longer.

 Preparation to Keep The Ink Permanent